gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-login.md

 ---

-You've installed the app; fantastic!
+You've installed GitKraken Client; fantastic!
 Now to login with your account.

 ***
 ## Logging into your account